 Referrals will be made directly to this program.
 Within 48 hours of admission, an immediate needs assessment will be completed which will address the basic needs the person is identifying in their life and within 7 days a more comprehensive support plan will be developed which includes a discharge goal.
-The assessment and service planning process will include exploration of factors leading to homelessness, protective factors, strengths, challenges, interests, goals, and past successes.
+The assessment and service planning process should be made in collaboration with the individual and collaterals, and will include exploration of protective factors, strengths, challenges, interests, goals, and past successes.
 The program, together with the team, the individual and other collaterals will work in partnership to increase engagement and motivation to move to a more independent level of housing.

 Housing staff will facilitate transition of individuals to the most appropriate level of housing of their choice.
-This may include the completion of the 2010E housing application if not previously submitted, and securing needed documents and information (psychiatric evaluation, psychosocial, homeless history, identification, medical) from the team working with the individual.
+This may include the completion of a SPOA application if not previously submitted, and securing needed documents and information (psychiatric evaluation, psychosocial, homeless history, identification, medical) from the referral source and the team working with the individual.
 Program staff will assist individuals with securing a more independent level of housing along with treatment and supportive services, as needed, to ensure housing stability and success upon discharge.